 Uranus facts – orbit, physical overview, rings, moons, etc.

 Uranus is the seventh planet from the Sun.
-It is the planet with the third largest diameter, but it is the fourth heaviest after Jupiter, Saturn, and Neptune.
+It has the third largest diameter among the planets, but ranks fourth in mass after Jupiter, Saturn, and Neptune.
 The following are some interesting facts about Uranus.
 Let’s read.

 Facts about Uranus (everything you need to know)